 Media Cause understand that nonprofits have a challenge with raising funds and getting good return on investment.
 That's why they write articles about the effectiveness of email marketing for nonprofits on their blog.
 It's no accident they published this article given their service offering.

-Sit quietly and think about the big problem that your market has and write it down on the worksheet.
+Sit quietly and think about the big problem that your market has and write it down on “Worksheet 3 – Generate Mass Leads.”

-Next, brainstorm 3 to 7 solutions that you can provide to this big problem.
+Next, the worksheet will prompt you to brainstorm 3 to 7 solutions that you can provide to this big problem.

 - Make sure your nonprofit is active on social media.